Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/Orge-actions.rst

 Fleeing
 _______

 A creature having accumulated too much mental fatigue or being overwhelmed by fear will try to flee, i.e. to try to escape from known threats at maximum speed and with little planning.

 The flee can be interrupted if the creature succeeds a `Resisting Fear`_ action.
-Strong willpower and the Leadership y
+Strong willpower and the Leadership trait allow to better resist fear.

 Frightening
 ___________

 Some monsters are so disturbing lifeforms for a non-accustomed observer that she may be paralysed or even, in the case of abnormal abominations (Cthulu-like creatures), be scared to madness or to instant death.

 Hiding